wengyao04/CarND-Behavioral-Cloning-P3/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 #### Data collection and Exploration
-The cameras in the simulator capture images of 160 x 320 x 3.
-I drive car in both clock-wise and counter-clockwise to combat the bias towards left turns.
+The cameras in the simulator capture images in size of 160 x 320 x 3.
+I drive the car clocwise and counter-clockwise to combat the bias towards the left turns.
 The following plots show the distributions of steering angles of training and testing dataset.
 <img src="./images/train_test_angle.jpg" width="520"/>

 There are three cameras on the vehicle, I use images taken by all of them, but correcting the steering agnle by 0.2 for image taken by left cameras and -0.2 for right cameras.
-I also randomly flip the images
+I also randomly flip the images as shown in the following
 <img src="./images/image_flip.jpg" width="620"/>

 #### Model Architecture